msawant060/AWS-CSA/Databases/Amazon RDS.md

    - If user wanted to Scale out - Via Read replica
    - Primry Instance to Read Replica instance the data is copied via **Asynchronous Replication**
    - Primary Instance: Main database engine
    - Read Replica: Read only copy of data. - User access this to read data also, this can be usefu in OLAP queries
+   - you can create a ReadReplica from another Read Replica.